- Things to Do

 With monumental views of Washington, D.C. and just a 10-minute walk to Georgetown, the Rosslyn neighborhood is a favorite place to stay, eat, shop and meet when visiting the capital area.
 Rosslyn also offers easy access to three Metro lines (Orange, Blue and Silver), buses (including Metrobus, Arlington Transit (ART) and the D.C.
 Circulator) and major highway connections.

 Well-lit and pedestrian-friendly sidewalks are alive with visitors enjoying outdoor dining, public art and staged live music and cinematic events.
 It’s an innovative economic, social and cultural hub for the area, with an authentic city feel.
 Rosslyn also boasts nearly 30 sit-down restaurants and dozens of fast-casual places.
-Enjoy a bowl of chili and a milkshake or a multi-course gourmet feast.

 For more information on Rosslyn, you can also visit the Rosslyn Business Improvement District (BID) website.